menandmice/micetro_docs/guides/admin-manual/webapp_appliance_management.rst

     * **Authentication**: Select either **MD5** or **SHA** authentication and enter the user password for the SNMP user.
 If you select **None**, the SNMP service doesn't require user authentication and doesn't encrypt the data it returns.
     * **Encryption**: Select either **DES** or **AES 128** encryption types, and provide the password used to encrypt the data.
 If you select **None**, the SNNMP service doesn't encrypt the data it returns.

-4. Click :guilabel:`Save` to save your settings and close the dialog box.
+4. Select :guilabel:`Save` to save your settings and close the dialog box.

 Configuring NTP on BDDS Appliances
 ----------------------------------